 - Measures 3.75″ x 1.25″ x 14.25″

 This antenna is mostly focused on performance more than anything else.
 It includes separate AM and FM filters which ensure that you get the best performance regardless of which band you’ve tuned to.
 It is also one of the few antennas to include an LED that lets you know whether the amplifier is in operation or not.

 It comes with a 7-foot cable which is not too short or too long if you intend to place the antenna on your car’s windshield.
-In addition, mounting the antenna will be a walk in the park too since it has adhesive foam strips which enable it to be mounted easily and on any place on your vehicle.
+In addition, mounting the antenna will be a walk in the park too since it has adhesive foam strips which enable it to be mounted easily.

 You’ll also be particularly happy with its design since it is rugged and will last you for a long while.
 One other great thing we liked about the Jensen Marine AN150SR was that it uses very little current.

 - Easy to mount thanks to the adhesive foam strips

 - A bit more expensive than most other antennas on the list